SouthGreenPlatform/genoring/DEVEL.md

   - "uninstall.pl" will be called on the local system when the module is disabled and uninstalled.
 The module will be disabled first and "disable.pl" will be called by the system before "uninstall.pl".
-  - "update.pl" will be called on the local system when the module is updated.
+  - "update.pl" will be called on the local system when what is managed by the module (tools, data, etc.) needs to/should be updated.
-  - "update_<service_name>.sh" will be called on the corresponding container to perform updates.
+  - "update_<service_name>.sh" will be called on the corresponding container to perform updates on things managed by the module (tools, data, etc.).
+  - "upgrade.pl" will be called on the local system when the *GenoRing* module is updated to a newer version.
+The first parameter is the previous version of the module that needs to be upgraded using currently installed newer version.
+  - "upgrade_<service_name>.sh" will be called on the corresponding container to perform upgrade of a GenoRing module.
+The first parameter is the previous version of the module that needs to be upgraded using currently installed newer version.
   Note: When running shell scripts inside containers, the GenoRing "modules" directory is copied in the container as "/genoring/modules" and allow access to module's files if needed (like the module "res" directory for instance).